microsoft/msccl-tools/README.md

 ```
 This will find an algorithm provider that can create an Alltoall algorithm that is expected to be good with 1MB of data.
 That will call a synthesis routine that writes the algorithm to disk. `msccl.init` will then pass a configuration file
 pointing to this algorithm to the runtime through environment variables.
+If the SKU is unknown, ```'auto'``` can be passed
+in instead.

 See [the examples](examples/msccl_init.py) for more on `msccl.init` usage.